Eben60/YAArguParser.jl/docs/src/afterword.md

 ## Related packages

 - The popular [ArgParse](https://github.com/carlobaldassi/ArgParse.jl) offers much of the same functionality and more.
-- The package [GivEmExel](https://github.com/Eben60/GivEmExel.jl) relies heavily onto `SimpleArgParse` and has been the stimulus for the development of `SimpleArgParse v2`
+- The package [GivEmExel](https://github.com/Eben60/GivEmExel.jl) relies heavily onto `SimpleArgParse2` and has been the stimulus for the development of `SimpleArgParse2 v2`

 ## License